5l1v3r1/Python-mailer/README.md

-python-mailer
+Python-mailer
 =============

-Simple email client program for sending emails from Gmail and Hotmail.
+Simple python program for sending emails from Gmail and Hotmail.

+You must enable "Allow less secure apps" in Gmail settings.